 - U.S. Grade A eggs = reasonably firm whites, high, round yolks and are mostly free from defects with clean, unbroken shells.
-PS – these are the eggs most often sold in stores.
+PS, these are the eggs most often sold in stores.

 Free Range (and or Cage Free): Sometimes you’ll see these labels together.
 Free Range means that the hens are allowed to venture outside at times.
 The U.S. Department of Agriculture Food Safety and Inspection Service (FSIS) “Approves ‘‘free range’’ raising claims on the labels of poultry products if the producer demonstrates that the birds were allowed continuous, free access to the outside for over 51% of their lives through a normal growing cycle.”
-However, Free Range is not an actual term used by any certifying party for eggs – it’s a meat only deal.
+However, Free Range is not a legal term used by any certifying party for eggs – it’s a meat only deal.
 There is no meaning behind “Free Range” eggs.
 No one checks up on this claim in the U.S.

 United Egg Producers and American Humane Association: A label, or logo from this organization may mean that egg producers have met somewhat stricter standards requiring how hens are raised, however, it’s far from a regulated system.
 For example, as reader John points out in the comments below, “The United Egg Producers is a discredited trade organization with a sordid history of consumer fraud and animal cruelty.
 The “UEP Certified” program allows hens to be confined in cages that provide each animal less space than a sheet of paper to spend her life.”
 What’s new is that the UEP has comes to a working agreement with the Humane Society of the United States to enact better legislation surrounding hen raising, but it’s only proposed, not on the books.
 As of now, organic is the only way to go, or no eggs at all, if you want better animal treatment.